Excel Break-Even Analysis

 - Break-Even analysisBreak-Even AnalysisBreak-even analysis refers to the identifying of the point where the revenue of the company starts exceeding its total cost i.e., the point when the project or company under consideration will start generating the profits by the way of studying the relationship between the revenue of the company, its fixed cost, and the variable cost. is best suited for the production industry.

 - To find break-even in units formula is FC / (SP – VC).

 - The intersection point of both revenue & total cost curves is called a break-even point.

 This has been a guide to Break-Even Analysis in Excel.
-Here we discuss how to do Excel Break-Even Analysis using goal seek tool and construct a break-even table along with examples and downloadable excel template.
+Here we discuss how to do Break-Even Analysis using goal seek tool and construct a break-even table along with examples and downloadable templates.
 You may also look at these useful functions in excel –